 The Cork Club continued after the war.
 August 1953: “CLUB MEMBERS ENJOY ANNUAL OUTING.
 Members of the “Birchmoor Arms” Cork Club held their annual outing on Saturday, 27 or so journeying by motor-coach to Yarmouth, where a full day was spent in sea-trips, tours around the town by horse-drawn four-wheeler, and carefree lounging in beach deck chairs.
 The weather was ideal.” and September 1954: “CORK CLUB CELEBRATES.
 Woburn “Birchmoor Arms” Cork Club annual supper took place at headquarters Friday evening.
 It was the 25th anniversary of the formation of the club, which numbers 23 members with Mr. William Haddon as Chairman and Mr. Sydney Osborn as Secretary and Treasurer.
 An excellent two-course meal was served by the host and hostess, Mr. and Mrs. A. Potter, who were warmly thanked by the Chairman.
 He also proposed the toast of “Success to the Club,” his remarks being supplemented by Mr. E. Peacock and the Secretary.
 The latter gave the financial statement, which showed receipts of £37 1s.
 9d., leaving a balance in hand of £4 17s.
 6d., which was expended in the night’s proceedings.
 The remainder of the time was spent in harmony, which included community singing, with songs by Messrs.
 J. Gilks, W. Haddon.
 W. Payne.
 E. Peacock and C. Purser, with Mr. S. Haddon as raconteur.
 In competitions run by Mr E. Peacock the winners were Mr. Purser (biscuits) and Mr. D. Cripps. of Husborne Crawley (chocolates).
 (Luton News)

 Woburn Abbey grounds were the setting for a two-day pop festival in July 1968.
 The bill was, on 6th July: Pentangle, Roy Harper, Al Stewart, Alexis Korner, Shirley and Dolly Collins, Jimi Hendrix, Geno Washington, Tyrannosaurus Rex, Family, Little Women and New Formula, then 7th July: Donovan, John Mayall’s Bluesbreakers, Champion Jack Dupree, Tim Rose, Taste and Duster Bennett.
 (Fleetwood Mac were also scheduled to play, but did not appear.)
 Woburn was swamped with young music fans, who camped out or slept where they liked, took milk off doorsteps and were generally rude to the sedate folk of Woburn!
 The landlord of the Birchmoor took to the press to complain.
 “Mr. Woodward, the landlord of the Birchmoor Arms in Woburn told me: ‘Local residents have had enough of it.
 Strong complaints are mounting about the effect these weekend events at Woburn Park are having on the district.
 We have had flower people and motor-cycle rallies to put up with.
 This latest episode is the last straw.
 They left Woburn looking as though it had been bombed.
 The litter was absolutely disgusting – much of the mess was caused when the visitors were turned out of the park at midnight on Sunday.”
-Sidney Woodward had been in charge since at least 1965, but left in 1969.
+Sidney Woodward had been in charge since at least 1965, but left in 1969 to move to Wing.